View of Auvers-sur-Oise: Description

-The oil on canvas painting depicts a rolling landscape below a blue sky filled with clouds, represented as smears of paint.
+The oil-on-canvas painting depicts a rolling landscape below a blue sky filled with clouds, represented as smears of paint.
 Down a green slope from the viewer are a group of houses, white with roofs either blue or orange, again not depicted in detail.
 Scattered among them are trees, most green, but some with more yellowish color apparent.
 In the background another hillside with houses amid trees rises; a church spire rises at the crest.

 The location of the landscape depicted in the painting is unknown.
 The painting is 46 cm high by 55 cm wide.
 Cézanne's signature is in red paint at the lower left.

 History

-Camille Pissaro, whom Cézanne came to see as both friend and mentor, moved to Pontoise, a small country town northwest of Paris, in 1872 after his previous country residence in Louveciennes, west of Paris, was stripped of all its contents while he was in Paris during the Franco-Prussian War two years earlier.
-The following year, Cézanne moved to neighboring Auvers-sur-Oise, where he and Pissaro lived within walking distance of each other, and often painted side by side in plein air.
+Camille Pissarro, whom Cézanne came to see as both friend and mentor, moved to Pontoise, a small country town northwest of Paris, in 1872 after his previous country residence in Louveciennes, west of Paris, was stripped of all its contents while he was in Paris during the Franco-Prussian War two years earlier.
+The following year, Cézanne moved to neighboring Auvers-sur-Oise, where he and Pissarro lived within walking distance of each other, and often painted side by side in plein air.
 They painted the same subjects, but in different and distinctive works.

 The two were trying to capture the "perception of sensation" in their work.
-Cézanne's style, especially in his landscapes, reflected the influence of his fellow artist, even as the two preferred different techniques—Pissaro dabbing while Cézanne daubed or smeared, according to a local resident who watched them both paint.
+Cézanne's style, especially in his landscapes, reflected the influence of his fellow artist, even as the two preferred different techniques—Pissarro dabbing while Cézanne daubed or smeared, according to a local resident who watched them both paint.
 Cézanne began using brighter colors than he had previously, with less stark contrasts.

 A catalogue to a 2006 joint exhibition of their work from this period at the Musée d'Orsay in Paris calls the two Impressionism's "painters of the earth", counterparts to its two "painters of water", Claude Monet and Alfred Sisley.
 But "with Cézanne the spectator is openly invited to observe the way he portrays surfaces" the catalog observes.
 "Shapes are simplified and each brushstroke is amplified.
 His paintings are intense reflections of his method."

 View of Auvers-sur-Oise was painted later, in 1879–80.
 By this time, Cézanne was preparing to leave Paris and return to his native Aix-en-Provence, where he continued painting in this style, including similar landscapes, moving toward Post-Impressionism.
 Ashmolean Museum director Christopher Brown describes the painting as important to understanding the artist's career, showing him transitioning from his early work to the mature style he brought to well-known later works.